jhyun0919/Project_EE394V_SPR2020/README.md

 # OPF Project EE 394V SPR2020

-This is a repository that manages the report and the code file that implements the contents covered in [[1]](https://ieeexplore.ieee.org/document/8810819).
+This is a repository managing a report and codes that implements the contents covered in [[1]](https://ieeexplore.ieee.org/document/8810819).

 ### Optimal Power Flow